Alex-Skp/Case-Study-Regression/tableau/README.md

 # Tableau - Regression

+In this file you will find the complete workbook to launch in your own Tableau Client, but i recommend to check the dashboards following this [link](https://public.tableau.com/profile/alex2690#!/vizhome/SeattlePropertySaleDataWorkbook/HowarepropertiesbuiltinSeattle).
+The page opens with the final dashboard, but the following questions are replied with the following dashboards, and marked accordingly.

 Tableau Questions:

 1. Convert the necessary measures to dimensions (the variables that are categorical in nature)